armin-fx/BandedScad/doc/color.md

 ```OpenSCAD
 new_list = [ each name_list_1, each name_list_2, ... ];
 ```
-All color name lists are already combined in:
+All color name lists are already combined in constant:
 - `color_list`
 This is used as the default if `colors` is not set.